isamaues/SinesTA/README.md

 - yamnet_test.py
 - features.py

-All those files can still be found on the original repository as mentioned above.
+All those files can still be found on the original repository mentioned above.

-## Files added:
+### Files added:
-- inference9.py:
+- inference_bt.py:

   Changes were made to the original inference.py example file to be used with TFLite instead of the regular version of Tensorflow.
-Now it also sends a bluetooth message with the corresponding audio classsification to be translated to vibration codes by the ESP32 system.
+It also sends a bluetooth message with the corresponding audio classsification to be translated to vibration codes by the ESP32 system.

 - features_tflite.py: